Daios Cove Explorers kids club

 Smyth Family - October 2019 (Guest)

-The entire vacation has been fabulous; the accommodation, service and attention to detail have been exemplary.
+The entire holiday has been fabulous; the accommodation, service and attention to detail have been exemplary.
 The Kids Club has been an absolute hit with our two year old and the care second to none.
 Grace, Beth and Amy have allowed us to relax knowing Charlie is in his element in Kids Club and are all an asset to Scott Dunn.
 Thank you.

 Leathes Family - October 2019 (Guest)

-This is the first time weve used a travel company to book our vacation and we have been so impressed with the service from start to finish.
+This is the first time weve used a travel company to book our holiday and we have been so impressed with the service from start to finish.
 We will definitely book with Scott Dunn again.
 The kids club is brilliant and we were grateful that they let us stay with our daughter as she was a bit unsure about being left.

 Heaslip Family - September 2019 (Guest)